About the Order of the Arrow

 Organization and Structure

-The Order of the Arrow has three distinct organizational levels beneath the national organization: lodges, sections, and regions.
-Lodges carry out the Order of the Arrow program at the local level and are chartered to BSA councils.
-Sections consist of several lodges within a geographic vicinity, and regions, in turn, consist of sections that each span half the country.
+The Order of the Arrow has three distinct organizational levels beneath the national organization: Lodges, sections, and regions.
+Lodges carry out the Order of the Arrow program at the local level and are chartered to Scouting America councils.
+Sections consist of several Lodges within a geographic vicinity, and regions, in turn, consist of sections that each span half the country.
 Lodges, sections, and regions each have a distinct set of responsibilities that ensures the OA program runs smoothly.

 Chapters